citp/privacy-policy-historical/m/my/myz/myzeo.com.md

-> *The following text is extracted and transformed from the myzeo.com privacy policy that was archived on 2012-05-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120529064020id_/http%3A//www.myzeo.com/sleep/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the myzeo.com privacy policy that was archived on 2012-10-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121024073649id_/http%3A//www.myzeo.com/sleep/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | Zeo Sleep Manager

 **Privacy Policy**

-**Effective: May 12, 2009 (updated September 26, 2011)**
+**Effective: May 12, 2009 (updated June 11, 2012)**

 Welcome to the web site (the “ **Site** ”) of Zeo, Inc. (“ **Zeo** ”, “ **we** ”, “ **us** ” and/or “ **our** ”).
-Through the Site, including without limitation the corporate-branded area and the area of the Site made available to registered owners of the Zeo Sleep Manager Mobile and Bedside sleep management devices (the “ **Zeo Sleep Manager Devices** ”), you will have access to an educational tool and motivational program that helps you learn about your sleep and which habits and behaviors may be keeping you from enjoying the sleep that you need (collectively, the “ **Zeo Services** ”).
+Through the Site, including without limitation the corporate-branded area and the area of the Site made available to registered owners of the Zeo Sleep Manager Mobile and Bedside sleep management devices  and such other devices offered by Zeo from time to time (the “ **Zeo Sleep Manager Devices** ”), and through mobile applications offered by Zeo from time to time, you will have access to an educational tool and motivational program that helps you learn about your sleep and which habits and behaviors may be keeping you from enjoying the sleep that you need (collectively, the “ **Zeo Services** ”).
 Neither the Zeo Sleep Manager Devices nor the Zeo Services are a medical device nor a medical program and none of them are intended for the diagnosis and/or treatment of sleep disorders.

 Your privacy is very important to us at Zeo.
 Accordingly, we have developed this Privacy Policy to explain our policy with respect to personally identifiable data (“ **Personal Data** ”) and other information that is collected from those who use our Site.